Evelyn Underhill: Life

-Underhill came of age in the Edwardian era, at the turn of the 20th century and, like most of her contemporaries, had a decided romantic bent.
-The enormous excitement in those days was mysteriously compounded of the psychic, the psychological, the occult, the mystical, the medieval, the advance of science, the apotheosis of art, the rediscovery of the feminine, the unashamedly sensuous, and the most ethereally "spiritual".
-Anglicanism seemed to her out-of-key with this, her world.
-She sought the centre of life as she and many of her generation conceived it, not in the state religion, but in experience and the heart.
-This age of "the soul" was one of those periods when a sudden easing of social taboos brings on a great sense of personal emancipation and desire for an El Dorado despised by an older, more morose and insensitive generation.

 As an only child, she was devoted to her parents and, later, to her husband.
 She was fully engaged in the life of a barrister's daughter and wife, including the entertainment and charitable work that entailed, and pursued a daily regimen that included writing, research, worship, prayer and meditation.
 It was a fundamental axiom of hers that all of life was sacred, as that was what "incarnation" was about.

-She was a cousin of Francis Underhill, Bishop of Bath and Wells from 1937.
+She was a cousin of Francis Underhill, Bishop of Bath and Wells.